AIStream-Peelout/flow-forecast/README.md

 2. Full transformer: The full transformer with all 8 encoder and decoder blocks.
 Requires passing the target in at inference.
 3. Simple Multi-Head Attention: A simple multi-head attention block/embedding layers.
 Suitable for transfer learning.
 4. Transformer w/a linear decoder: A transformer with n-encoder blocks (this is tunable) and linear decoder.
 Suitable for transfer learning.
-5. DA-RNN (CPU only for now): A well rounded model with which utilizes a LSTM + attention.
+5. DA-RNN (SHAP not supported on GPU): A well rounded model with which utilizes a LSTM + attention.

 **Forthcoming Models**